Jmat201/Montgomery-Police-Dispatched-Incidents-AWS-July/README.md

-# Montgomery-Police-Dispatched-Incidents-AWS-July
+# Montgomery-Police-Dispatched-Incidents-AWS-June
-### Montgomery County, Maryland (MD) Police Dispatched Incidents: July 2024
+### Montgomery County, Maryland (MD) Police Dispatched Incidents: June 2024
-A Project done in AWS based on Montgomery County, Maryland (MD) Police Dispatched Incidents in July 2024.
+A Project done in AWS based on Montgomery County, Maryland (MD) Police Dispatched Incidents in June 2024.

 ## Description
-Montgomery County, Maryland (MD) Police Dispatched Incidents: July 2024.
+Montgomery County, Maryland (MD) Police Dispatched Incidents: June 2024.
 This Data Engineering project was built based on the course [Build your first Serverless Data Engineering Project](https://maven.com/david-freitag/first-serverless-de-project) on Maven.
 The project aims to build a fully functional data engineering pipeline, including data ingestion from an external API, performing ETL workflow orchestration, data cleaning, data quality checks, publishing to production, and generating visualizations using Amazon Web Service (AWS) and Grafana.

-The goal of the project is to analyze police dispatch incidents in Montgomery County, MD, to understand if certain types of incidents occur in specific parts of the county.
+The goal of the project is to analyze police dispatch incidents in Montgomery County, MD, to understand patterns of incidents that occur within different cities in Montgomery county along with an open-ended exploration of the data.

 ## About the Dataset
 The dataset is publicly available and provided by Montgomery County, MD.
 It is updated four times a day and contains a list of Police Dispatch Incidents in Montgomery County.
 - Dataset link: [Police Dispatched Incidents](https://data.montgomerycountymd.gov/Public-Safety/Police-Dispatched-Incidents/98cc-bc7d/about_data)
-- API call: Limited to 1157 records between 10 July to 13 July 2024
+- API call: Limited to 1157 records between 10 June to 13 June 2024
 - JSON URL: [Link to JSON](https://data.montgomerycountymd.gov/Public-Safety/Police-Dispatched-Incidents/98cc-bc7d/explore/query/SELECT%0A%20%20%60incident_id%60%2C%0A%20%20%60cr_number%60%2C%0A%20%20%60crash_reports%60%2C%0A%20%20%60start_time%60%2C%0A%20%20%60end_time%60%2C%0A%20%20%60priority%60%2C%0A%20%20%60initial_type%60%2C%0A%20%20%60close_type%60%2C%0A%20%20%60address%60%2C%0A%20%20%60city%60%2C%0A%20%20%60state%60%2C%0A%20%20%60zip%60%2C%0A%20%20%60longitude%60%2C%0A%20%20%60latitude%60%2C%0A%20%20%60police_district_number%60%2C%0A%20%20%60sector%60%2C%0A%20%20%60pra%60%2C%0A%20%20%60calltime_callroute%60%2C%0A%20%20%60calltime_dispatch%60%2C%0A%20%20%60calltime_arrive%60%2C%0A%20%20%60calltime_cleared%60%2C%0A%20%20%60callroute_dispatch%60%2C%0A%20%20%60dispatch_arrive%60%2C%0A%20%20%60arrive_cleared%60%2C%0A%20%20%60disposition_desc%60%2C%0A%20%20%60geolocation%60%2C%0A%20%20%60%3A%40computed_region_6vgr_duib%60%0AWHERE%0A%20%20%60start_time%60%0A%20%20%20%20BETWEEN%20%222024-06-01T00%3A00%3A00%22%20%3A%3A%20floating_timestamp%0A%20%20%20%20AND%20%222024-06-13T11%3A45%3A00%22%20%3A%3A%20floating_timestamp%0AORDER%20BY%20%60end_time%60%20DESC%20NULL%20FIRST/page/filter)

 ## Dataset Fields